EckoTan0804/academic-kickstart/content/ai/natural-language-processing/LM-N-grams/N-gram.md

 ## **Naive way**

-Use **relative frequency counts** (“Out of the times we saw the history *h*, how many times was it followed by the word *w*”?)
+Use **relative frequency counts** (“Out of the times we saw the history $h$, how many times was it followed by the word $w$”?)

-- Take a very large corpus, count the number of times we see *its water is so transparent that*, and count the number of times this is followed by *the*.
+- Take a very large corpus, count the number of times we see `its water is so transparent that`, and count the number of times this is followed by `the`.

 $$
 P(\text {the} | \text {its water is so transparent that})=